ksubramanian9/portfolio_management/portfolio_management_folder_structure.md

 # Folder Structure

-The folder structure of the Investment Portfolio Manager application’s GitHub repository is designed to organize code, documentation, and supporting assets for a microservices-based architecture built with Scala, adhering to Domain-Driven Design (DDD), Event-Driven Architecture (EDA), and Functional Programming (FP) principles.
+The folder structure of the Investment Portfolio Manager application’s GitHub repository is designed to organize code, documentation, and supporting assets for a microservices-based architecture built with **Java** and **Spring Boot**, adhering to Domain-Driven Design (DDD) and Event-Driven Architecture (EDA) principles.
 The structure separates source code (`src/`), documentation (`docs/`), assets (`assets/`), and deployment configurations (`docker/`), ensuring modularity, maintainability, and alignment with non-functional requirements like scalability, reliability, and security.
 This document describes the repository’s organization, including where code for each microservice is stored, and aligns with the ubiquitous language, bounded contexts, and domain events defined in related documentation.

 ## Repository Structure